Warmth and competence in human-agent cooperation

 Here we run behavioral experiments to investigate social perception and subjective preferences in human-agent interaction.
 We train reinforcement learning agents to play Coins, a mixed-motive game, varying agent hyperparameters known to influence cooperative behavior and performance in social dilemmas.
 Three co-play experiments then recruit human participants to interact with the agents, measure participants' judgments of agent warmth and competence, and elicit participant preferences over the agents.

-Until now, experiments evaluating human views on agents have relied on stated preferences, often by directly asking participants which of two agents they preferred as a partner \citep{du2020ave, siu2021evaluation, strouse2021collaborating}.
-Such self-report methods can be insightful tools for research \citep{paulhus2007self}.
-However, they are vulnerable to experimenter demand \citep{de2018measuring} and exhibit limited ecological validity.
-In this paper, we overcome these challenges by eliciting \textit{revealed preferences} \citep{samuelson1948consumption}: Do people even want to interact with a given agent, if given the choice not to?
-Partner choice, or the ability to leave or reject an interaction, is a well-established revealed-preference paradigm in evolutionary biology and behavioral economics \citep{barclay2007partner, baumard2013mutualistic, brown2004relational, slonim2008increases}.
-In incentivized experiments, partner-choice measures mitigate experimenter demand \citep{de2018measuring}.
-Partner choice also carries external validity for interaction research: in the context of algorithmic development, we can view partner choice as a stand-in for the choice to adopt an artificial intelligence system \citep{beaudry2010other, davis1989perceived, parasuraman1997humans}.
-Finally, partner-choice study designs empower participants with an ability to embrace or leave an interaction with an agent---and thus incorporate an ethic of autonomy \citep{berlin1969four, jobin2019global, miller1983constraints} into human-agent interaction research.
+Experiments evaluating human views of agents frequently rely on stated preferences, typically by directly asking participants which of two agents they preferred as a partner~\cite{du2020ave,siu2021evaluation,strouse2021collaborating}.
+Such self-report methods can be insightful tools for research~\cite{paulhus2007self}.
+However, they exhibit limited ecological validity and are vulnerable to experimenter demand~\cite{de2018measuring}.
+In this paper, we overcome these challenges by eliciting \textit{revealed preferences}~\cite{samuelson1938note}: Do people even want to interact with a given agent, if given the choice not to?
+Partner choice, or the ability to leave or reject an interaction, is a well-established revealed-preference paradigm in evolutionary biology and behavioral economics~\cite{barclay2007partner,baumard2013mutualistic,brown2004relational,slonim2008increases}. {While studies that measure revealed preferences (e.g.,~\cite{kox2021trust,ramchurn2016human}) are not inherently immune to experimenter demand, partner-choice measures can mitigate demand effects when participants are compensated based on their performance (``incentivized choice''; see~\cite{de2018measuring}).} Partner choice also carries external validity for interaction research: in the context of algorithmic development, we can view partner choice as a stand-in for the choice to adopt an artificial intelligence system~\cite{beaudry2010other,davis1989perceived,parasuraman1997humans}. {Users may test out several suggestions from a recommender system before deciding whether or not to rely on it for future decisions.
+Similarly, commuters might tentatively try several rides from self-driving cars to help choose whether to transition away from traditional driving.} Overall, partner-choice study designs empower participants with an ability to embrace or leave an interaction with an agent---and thus incorporate an ethic of autonomy~\cite{berlin1969four,jobin2019global,miller1983constraints} into human-agent interaction research.